-For registration approval and other information, please contact the Department at 604-431-4969 FIRST.
-Students may register at anytime throughout the year and have a maximum of 52 weeks from the date of registration to complete the course.
-Important Note: This course requires use of the TAC (Transportation Association of Canada) publication Geometric Design Guide for Canadian Roads (1999).
-This text is not available through the BCIT Bookstore but must be ordered directly from TAC (www.tac-atc.ca) at a cost of $715 ($450 for TAC members).
+Departmental approval needed - for registration approval, please contact the department at 604-431-4969 or firstname.lastname@example.org.
+Students may register at any time throughout the year and have a maximum of 52 weeks from the date of registration to complete the course.
+Important Note: This course requires use of the TAC (Transportation Association of Canada) publication Geometric Design Guide for Canadian Roads (2017).
+This text is not available through the BCIT Bookstore but must be ordered directly from TAC (www.tac-atc.ca).
 BCIT distance students are not eligible for the student price.

 Important course information will be sent to you immediately after registering.